renderedtext/fun-registry/README.md

 # FunRegistry - Function Registry

-A dynamic function registry, useful for implementing dynamically modifiable processes.
+A dynamic function registry, useful for implementing processes that can be modified during their lifetime.

-An example use case is the creation of fake GRPC that emulate remote servers, and can be usable in the development and test environments.
+An example use case is the creation of fake GRPC that emulates remote servers.
+This is useful in development and test environments.

 ## Installation